coolstation/coolstation/.github/AUDIO_GUIDELINES.md

 * Since this is a multiplayer game, sound effects should be tied to player actions or signify some kind of event.
 Ambient audio can add atmosphere to the soundscape, but it should never be in the forefront.
 The more sounds that exist due to player agency means the less "filler" audio that's needed in the station's environment.
 * In most cases, the shorter the sound length, the better.
 A long sound file is more likely to cause issues when played in an environment with many other sounds.
 Avoid unnecessary "empty" space in your file, if you need a long period of time between effects, consider making two files instead of one.
 * Think outside the box when trying to record your own effects.
 A large part of sound design is finding everyday objects and smacking them around to create a sound you're looking for, referred to as [Foley](https://en.wikipedia.org/wiki/Foley_(filmmaking)).
 Taking multiple sounds and mixing them with waveform-altering effects is a great way to create something unique as well!
-* If you have sound-related questions of any sort, there's a dedicated channel in the [Goonstation discord](https://discord.gg/zd8t6pY) for sound design discussion.
-Check the pins and ask away!